palankit942/Tennis-game/README.md

-# Tennis-gmae
+# Tennis-game
-A tennis game made using html and java script
+This game is made using html and java script